Outreach and Exchange programs

 WISE-Futures participated in the 6th Nelson Mandela “SETI” week from 16-20 July 2018 hosted by Nelson Mandela African Institution of Science and Technology (NM-AIST).
 The theme of SETI is “Contribution of science and technology in industrial growth in Tanzania.”
 WISE-Futures take this opportunity to create awareness to student and all participants about what we offer and also to attract different sectors to collaborate within Water, Energy and Sanitation area.

 6. Mandela week 2017

 WISE-Futures participated in the Mandela week exhibition which took place at NM-AIST in July 2017.
 It’s an annual event hosted by NM-AIST to show what NM-AIST and the related projects offer.
 WISE-Futures takes this as a strategic opportunity for future applicants of Master’s and Doctoral and also to attract private sectors to collaborate with the centre’s focus areas.

-Within WISE-Futures exchange program/Internship enable student to acquire knowledge, experience, and exposure on their related field.
-WISE-Futures support student to attend short course internship, joint research to our partner in different sectors or basis of inter-university exchange agreements.
-Here is a list of students,
+Within WISE-Futures exchange program/Internship enable student to acquire knowledge, experience, and exposure to their related field.
+WISE-Futures support student to attend short course internship, joint research with our partner in different sectors or the basis of inter-university exchange agreements.
+Here is a list of student

 NAME : Jean Gildas Tapsoba